Meridian Dashboard

 • Surveillance view: Lets you model a monitoring context for the dashboard.

 • Alarms: Displays unacknowledged alarms whose severity is higher than Normal (1).
-An operator should escalate any alarms shown here.

 • Notifications: Displays outstanding and unacknowledged notifications that have been sent to recipients.